-IBM® DB2® Web Query for i offers a set of modernized tools for a more robust, extensible and productive reporting solution than the popular Query for System i® (also known as Query/400) tool.
-DB2 Web Query for i preserves investments in the reports developed with Query/400 by offering a choice of importing definitions into the new technology or continuing to run existing Query/400 reports as is.
-But it also offer significant productivity and performance enhancements by leveraging the latest in DB2 for i query optimization technology.
+IBM DB2 Web Query for i offers a set of modernized tools for a more robust, extensible, and productive reporting solution than the popular Query for System i tool (also known as Query/400).
+IBM DB2 Web Query for i preserves investments in the reports developed with Query/400 by offering a choice of importing definitions into the new technology or continuing to run existing Query/400 reports as-is.
+But it also offers significant productivity and performance enhancements by leveraging the latest in DB2 for i query optimization technology.

-This IBM Redbooks® publication provides a broad understanding of the new DB2 Web Query product.
+This IBM Redbooks publication provides a broad understanding of the new DB2 Web Query product.
 It entails a group of self-explanatory tutorials to help you get up to speed quickly.
 Overall, this book is designed for IT users.
-You can use Part 2, “Tutorials for DB2 Web Query” on page 153, as stand-alone tutorials for anyone who is developing their own queries.
+You can use Part 2, “Tutorials for DB2 Web Query” on page 159, as stand-alone tutorials for anyone who is developing their own queries.

 Table of contents

 Chapter 2.
 Installation and server operations

 Part 2.
 Tutorials for DB2 Web Query

 Chapter 5.
 Getting started with the tutorials

 Chapter 6.
 Security Center - Setting up users

 Chapter 7.
 Creating and editing metadata - Century Database

 Chapter 8.
 Assignment #1: Summary Reports